Combining probability distributions: Extending the logarithmic pooling approach: Introduction

-These approaches, while moving away from the problem of arbitrarily assigning the weights, arrive at single point solutions, similar to point estimates in Statistical theory.
-Albeit acknowledging that these approaches have merit, we argue that in many settings, where one has substantial prior information on the relative reliabilities of the information sources (experts), it would be desirable to incorporate this information into the pooling procedure while accommodating uncertainty about the weights~\citep{poole2000}.
-Moreover, assigning a probability distribution to the weights permits us to obtain a posterior distribution using a Bayesian procedure, which in turn enables us to learn about these weights.
+While moving away from the problem of arbitrarily assigning the weights, these approaches arrive at single point solutions, similar to point estimates in statistical theory.
+While we acknowledge that these approaches have merit, we argue that in many settings it would be desirable to incorporate information on the relative reliabilities of the experts into the pooling procedure while accommodating uncertainty about the weights.
+Moreover, assigning a probability distribution over the weights allows one to obtain a posterior distribution using a Bayesian procedure, which in turn enables learning about the weights from data~\citep{Poole2000}.
 Therefore, it makes possible to sequentially update knowledge about the reliability of each expert/source in the face of new data.

-In this paper we explore previous approaches for deriving the weights for logarithmic pooling, namely by maximising the entropy of the resulting distribution and minimising the KL divergence between the pooled distribution and each individual distribution.
-Additionally, we propose a hierarchical prior approach in which we place a Dirichlet prior on the weights.
-We present an example on proportion estimation by combining Beta priors.

-In what follows, we introduce the necessary theory and extend a previous result~\citep{poole2000} for combining more than two distributions.